chiggi25/3160-project-g17/README.md

 # 3160-project-g17
 A database for a food delivery service
-Group 17 Creators: Connor Higgins, Jack Hitchcock, Ashley Hutchinson
+Group 17 Creators: Connor Higgins

 Table of Contents: